ops-guru/OG-MCP-Server-build-kit/docs/build-mcp-servers-guide.md

    - Update configuration if needed

 5. **Configuration Verification**
-   After creating `~/.cursor/mcp.json`:
+   When modifying the GLOBAL `~/.cursor/mcp.json`:
-   - Confirm file exists
+   - Check if file exists BEFORE attempting to modify
+   - Read and preserve ALL existing configurations
    - Verify JSON syntax
    - Check server name matches
    - Test with ping tool